Sophocles Papas: Career

 Papas returned to Greece in 1912, where he fought as an Albanian guerrilla against the Turks in the Balkan Wars.
 Later, he joined the Hellenic Army and fought in the Greco-Turkish War.

 In 1914, Papas moved to the United States and began teaching classical guitar in Washington, D.C.
 He also taught at American University.
 The lack of published guitar music led Papas to found the Columbia Music Company.
 The company still publishes many arrangements and original compositions for the guitar, including a number by Papas's friend Andrés Segovia.
 Perhaps best known is Papas's Method for the Classic Guitar (494-00194 / CO 300), and his revised edition of Fernando Sor's Sixty Short Pieces for Guitar (vol. I: nos.
 1–38, 494-00227 / CO 170a; and vol. II: nos.
 39–60, 494-00227 / CO 170b), first published in 1963.
 Theodore Presser Company acquired Columbia Music Company in 2017.
 Papas was also a regular contributor to many scholarly music journals, notably Crescendo.
+In addition, Papas was for several years a member of the Board of Directors of the Guitar Foundation of America.

 Some of his better-known pupils include Charlie Byrd, Sharon Isbin, Aaron Shearer, Jim Skinger, Dorothy de Goede, Clare Calahan, John Marlow, Jerry Willard, and the jazz musicians Bill Harris and Alvino Rey.
 Papas was a lifelong friend of Andrés Segovia, whom he met at Segovia's 1928 debut performance in North America.